Glossary

 Book Information

-Basic data about a book registered in a reading note.
+Basic data about a book registered in a reading log.
 Includes title, author, total pages, publisher, ISBN, and more.
 Enter an ISBN to automatically fetch information from the internet.

 Example: Entering accurate book information allows you to search later and automatically calculate completion rates.